actions-workshop/actions-workshop/docs/304-governance.md

           fi
 ```

 Note all this is doing is failing by default to showcase the ruleset enforcement.

-Manually trigger the workflow once with `approve=true` to confirm it runs and passes.
+Commit and Push this workflow.
+Note the execution on push will fail.
+This is expected.
+Manually trigger the workflow once and set the `Approve this workflow run` to `true` to confirm it runs and passes.

 Now we will create a ruleset to require this workflow to run and block our pull request from being merged.